Master of Arts in Intercultural Studies (M.A.I.C.S.)

 Duration and Location

 The program must be completed between 2 to 7 years.
-Students may petition for an extension on a case-by-case basis.
+Students may petition for an extension on a case-by-case basis if pass 7 years.

 Core Courses